-As shown in Table 7, the maximum number of acres disturbed in a day would be 2.5 acres during grading.
+As shown in Table 7, the maximum number of acres disturbed in a day would be 2.5 acres during grading of the project.
 The local air quality emissions from construction were analyzed using the SCAQMD's Mass Rate Localized Significance Thresholds Look-up Tables and the methodology described in Localized Significance Threshold Methodology prepared by SCAQMD (revised July 2008).
 The Look-up Tables were developed by the SCAQMD in order to readily determine if the daily emissions of CO, NOx, PM10, and PM2.5 from the proposed project could result in a significant impact to the local air quality.
 The emission thresholds were calculated based on the Perris Valley source receptor area (SRA) 24 and a disturbance value of two acres per day, to be conservative.
+As the grading for the off-site improvements may overlap with the project site grading, onsite grading emissions for both of these activities were added together for comparison against LST emissions thresholds.
 According to LST Methodology, any receptor located closer than 25 meters (82 feet) shall be based on the 25-meter thresholds.
-The nearest sensitive receptors to the project site are the existing single-family detached residential dwelling units located approximately 1,409 feet (~429 meters) southwest and 1,570 feet (~479 meters) south of the project site; therefore, to be conservative, the SCAQMD Look-up Tables for 200 meters were used.
+The nearest sensitive receptors to the project site are the existing single-family residential uses located adjacent to the east and west and approximately 197 feet (~60 meters) to the east, 407 feet (~124 meters) to the northwest, and 702 feet (~214 meters) to the south and existing school uses located approximately 100 feet (~31 meters) to the north of the project site; therefore, the SCAQMD Look-up Tables for 25 meters were used.
 Table 8 shows the on-site emissions from the CalEEMod model for the different construction phases and the LST emissions thresholds.